 Valentine’s Day is a favorite of mine!
 But I find that it comes and goes too fast and I never seem to accomplish everything I want to before the day arrives!

 I found some (almost) vintage tissue paper in my stash.
 It is a colorful pattern by Mary Engelbreit.
-I love the cheerful colors and thought this heart décor project would be one way to keep some of it around for even longer.
+I love the cheerful colors and thought this Valentine’s Day heart decoration would be one way to keep some of it around for even longer.

 Hope you enjoy the rest of January and have an awesome “hugs & kisses” February – cheers!